CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 --oneline # makes the log compact
 --graph # shows a graph for the commits, helps to see branching and merging
 ```

+### Commit hashes
+every commit has a unique hash id which lets you interact with the commit without conflicting with other c